|Table of Contents Search for printer HOME|

 Special problems arise when you try to write a history of recent events.These sections necessarily lack a good historical perspective, can be criticized for bias under the pressures of contemporary politics, and inevitably miss pieces of the story that will turn out to be significant.
 Regrettably, I don't doubt that these essays also contain outright errors (readers have kindly helped me to correct a few).

-You can contribute suggestions for revisions and corrections.
-These essays are incomplete, some of the explanations are obscure, and surely a few things are just plain wrong: where so many different scientific fields and events are covered, I have not been able to check everything for complete accuracy (indeed I have not been able to see about 5% of the publications I cite, but rely on references to them).
-I urge climate scientists to provide further information: (1) personal comments and recollections on any specific subject, (2) additional references to the scientific literature, and (3) pointers to the location of unpublished correspondence, research notes, proposals or other documents that may be useful to historians.
-Historians and all other readers are invited to contribute especially by: (1) complaining about obscure or inconsistent interpretations, (2) drawing attention to missing information, and (3) commenting on the hypertext presentation.
-To make a suggestion, please send an email to firstname.lastname@example.org.
+You can contribute ideas for revisions and corrections.
+These essays are incomplete, some of the explanations are obscure, and surely a few things are just plain wrong: where so many different scientific fields and events are covered, I have not been able to check everything for complete accuracy.
+Please do complain about erroneous, obscure or inconsistent interpretations, and draw my attention to missing or incorrect information, typos and other mistakes.
+Email your suggestions to firstname.lastname@example.org.

 Printing and referencing this work